maravtdm/i3_color3/README.md

 - put the bin/ directory in your ~/ and add /home/USER/bin to your path (i.e in your .bashrc) Switch theme by typing : blue, red or orange in a terminal Just need to reload i3 to have the right window border color ($mod+Shift+c in my i3 config file)

+- Yay can be replaced by yaourt or trizen, in the yaourt.sh script

 Blue Nazgul
 ![Nazgul](screen_blue.png?raw=true "Blue Nazgul")